 Numbers matter when you are running a successful catering business.
 If you are new to event planning, this realization might come as a surprise to you, but the fact is that numbers heavily drive the catering world.

-Who knew that food and beverage orders would require so much math?
-Well, if you are new to event planning, then this realization might come as a surprise to you, but the fact is that the catering world is heavily driven by numbers.
-Guest counts, portion sizes, and delivery dates all factor into the profitability of food service, and even small number changes can make a big difference when it comes to serving dinner to hundreds of guests.
+Guest counts, portion sizes, and delivery date all factor into the profitability of food service, and even small number changes can make a big difference when it comes to serving dinner to hundreds of guests.

-It is the number of guest meals you will pay for, and it also represents the number of place-setting the catering team will set inside the room.
+Your final count is the number of guest meals for which you will pay.
+It also represents the number of place-setting and the size of the catering team for the room.

 Work With the System

 Ultimately it is up to the event planner to provide accurate counts to the catering department.
 Those planners who ignore the policies and deadlines issued by their providers can end up paying more than they should in the form of penalties and other fees.